zak92/Automate-the-Boring-Stuff-with-Python/Chapter-1.md

 myName = input()

 This function call evaluates to a string equal to the user’s text, and the line of code assigns the myName variable to this string value.

+## The len() Function
+You can pass the len() function a string value (or a variable containing a string), and the function evaluates to the integer value of the number of characters in that string.

+### Example
+len('hello')
+The output is 5 since there are  letters in the word hello